 However, FCFF also has some weaknesses:

 As the components of the free cash flow to firm formula are mainly based on accounting numbers, it is crucial to adjust for the differences in accounting principles used by various companies.
-For instance, we need to make adjustments if we are valuing companies using the IFRS standards and the US GAAP standards.
+For instance, we need to make adjustments if we are valuing companies using theand the US .

 As FCFF is usually calculated from bottom-line accounting numbers such as net income, FCFF is subjected to accounting manipulations.
 For example, if a company adopts an aggressive accounting principle, the FCFF produced using the FCFF formula will be biased upwards.